-By 1932, Hitler had enough political support to run for president of Germany, he did run but lost to Paul von Hindenburg.
-On January 30, 1933 he was appointed chancellor of Germany by Hindenburg.
-It was no secret, even at the time, that Hindenburg was very reluctant to give Hitler any position of power in his government, but Hitler had a lot of supporters and to keep the piece Hindenburg made him chancellor.
-Only a year and a half later, with Hindenburg’s death, Hitler took both the position of president and chancellor, combined it into one position, one supreme leader, the Fuhrer.
+By 1932, Hitler had enough political support to run for president of Germany; he did run but lost to Paul von Hindenburg.
+On January 30, 1933, he was appointed chancellor of Germany by Hindenburg.
+It was no secret, even at the time, that Hindenburg was very reluctant to give Hitler any position of power in his government.
+Still, Hitler had a lot of supporters and to keep the piece, Hindenburg made him chancellor.
+Only a year and a half later, with Hindenburg’s death, Hitler took both the position of president and chancellor and combined them into one position, one supreme leader, the Fuhrer.

-After he gained power in Germany, legally this time, Hitler began strengthening his position by removing anyone that opposed him.
-His next step was to create a propaganda machine that would appeal to German pride and direct all of Germany’s problems, anger and fears at Jews and Communists.
-The idea of Pan-Germanism, which he first encountered when he was in Vienna inspired him to try to combine all the German people in all of Europe and to try to expand the German lebensraum (living space).
+After he gained power in Germany, legally, this time, Hitler began strengthening his position by removing anyone that opposed him.
+His next step was to create a propaganda machine that would appeal to German pride and direct Germany’s problems, anger, and fears at Jews and Communists.
+The idea of Pan-Germanism, which he first encountered when he was in Vienna, inspired him to combine all the German people in all of Europe and expand the German lebensraum (living space).

 Hitler and World War II